nasa/openmct/docs/src/guide/index.md

 * `key`: A machine-readable identifier for a unique series of telemetry within that source.
-* _Note: This API is still under development; additional properties, such as start and end time, should be present in future versions of Open MCT Web._
+* _Note: This API is still under development; additional properties, such as start and end time, should be present in future versions of Open MCT._

 Additional properties may be included in telemetry requests which have specific interpretations for specific sources.